List of prime ministers of Guinea-Bissau

 This article lists the prime ministers of Guinea-Bissau, since the establishment of the office of prime minister in 1973.

-Since Guinea-Bissau's unilateral declaration of independence from Portugal on 24 September 1973, there have been twenty-two prime ministers and two acting prime ministers.
-The current holder of the office is Braima Camará, who was appointed by a decree of president Umaro Sissoco Embaló on 7 August 2025.
+Since Guinea-Bissau's unilateral declaration of independence from Portugal on 24 September 1973, there have been twenty-four prime ministers and two acting prime ministers.
+The current holder of the office is Ilídio Vieira Té, who was appointed by transitional president General Horta Inta-A Na Man on 28 November 2025, following a coup d'état.